- Defining organized crime

 In June 2004, a tribunal in Illizi, Algeria, sentenced Belmokhtar in absentia to life imprisonment for forming terrorist groups, robbery, detention and use of illegal weapons.
 In March 2007, Belmokhtar was sentenced in absentia by a criminal court in Algeria to 20 years imprisonment for forming terrorist groups, kidnapping foreigners, and importing and trafficking in illegal weapons.
 In March 2008, the court of Ghardaïa, Algeria, sentenced Belmokhtar in absentia to life imprisonment for the murder of 13 customs officers.
 Mokhtar Belmokhtar is active in northern Mali and, among other crimes, was involved in the kidnap of two Canadian diplomats working for the United Nations who were abducted in December 2008.
 According to some sources, Belmokhtar was killed outside Ajdabiya, in eastern Libya by a U.S. military unit tasked with hunting al-Qaeda in 2015.

-The Canadian case R. v Way involved 176 films produced by Mr. Brian Way's company, Azov Films, which the prosecution alleged were child pornography recordings but which Way claimed were nudist artistic films of boy models.
+The Canadian case R. v Way involved 176 films produced by Mr. Brian Way's company, Azov Films, which the prosecution alleged were child pornography recordings (in accordance with the terminology used in the Canadian legislation; the United Nations prefer to describe this conduct as "child sexual exploitation"), but which Way claimed were nudist artistic films of boy models.
 The defendant argued there were no sexual acts depicted in these films found at the company's offices.
 The main question to be answered in court was whether the material in question constituted child pornography as defined in the Canadian Criminal Code (Section 163.1 (1) (ii), according to which the dominant characteristic of child pornography is "depiction, for a sexual purpose, of a sexual organ or the anal region of a person under the age of eighteen years."
 Another question was to establish whether those in Way's enterprise constituted an organized criminal group.

 The court noted that Azov Films was sophisticated and quickly expanded internationally.
 The website had legal text suggesting the material was legal in Canada and the United States.
 It had an online library or catalogue with a search function and a familiar payment system.
 The material could be downloaded or be provided in hard copy by post or by courier.
 Azov Films' customer list and details from the defendant's home collection resulted in the investigation to expand as more severe cases of child sexual abuse and child pornography were revealed.
 Hundreds of at risk children were identified worldwide and hundreds of adults across continents were arrested following high levels of cooperation between law enforcement agencies internationally.